-- Following CDPH and OCHCA guidelines and recommendations regarding COVID-19 cited on this FJUHSD COVID Guidance for staff document - Ensuring that COVID-19 cases are excluded from the workplace until our return-to-work requirements are met. - Ensuring employees with COVID-19 exposure are informed of the latest guidance regarding exposures as identified by State and Local Health Jurisdictions - Staff: (1) regardless of vaccine status to test 3-5 days after exposure, (2) monitor symptoms for 10 days, (3) wear a mask while indoors and (4) self-isolate should symptoms begin. - Continuing and maintaining an employee's earnings, seniority, and all other employee rights and benefits whenever we've demonstrated that the COVID-19 exposure is work related. - Providing employees at the time of exclusion with information on available benefits.
+- Following CDPH and OCHCA guidelines and recommendations regarding COVID-19 cited on this FJUHSD COVID Guidance for staff document - Ensuring that COVID-19 cases are excluded from the workplace until our return-to-work requirements are met. - Ensuring employees with COVID-19 exposure are informed of the latest guidance regarding exposures as identified by State and Local Health Jurisdictions - Staff: (1) regardless of vaccine status to test 3-5 days after exposure, (2) monitor symptoms for 10 days, (3) exposed employees should wear a well-fitting mask while indoors for 10 days and (4) self-isolate should symptoms begin. - Continuing and maintaining an employee's earnings, seniority, and all other employee rights and benefits whenever we've demonstrated that the COVID-19 exposure is work related. - Providing employees at the time of exclusion with information on available benefits.